carissaallen/ansible-sandbox/README.md

 <img src="https://github.com/carissaallen/ansible-sandbox/blob/master/playbooks/images/web-notls-browser-output.jpg" alt="Browser Output" height="250">

 ## Modules
 Scripts that come packaged with Ansible to perform some action on a host.
+To show documentation for a particular module:
+`ansible-doc module-name`

 ### Example Modules
 `apt`